mozilla-services/docs/source/token/user-flow.rst

      'api_endpoint': 'https://example.com/app/1.0/users/12345',
     }

-- the client saves the node location and hawkauth parameters to use in subsequent requests.
+- The client saves the node location and hawkauth parameters to use in subsequent requests.
 [6]

-- for each subsequent request to the :term:`Service`, the client calculates a special Authorization header using :term:`Hawk Auth` [7] and sends the request to the allocated node location [8]::
+- For each subsequent request to the :term:`Service`, the client calculates a special Authorization header using :term:`Hawk Auth` [7] and sends the request to the allocated node location [8]::